Skip to main content

 • Structured data is typically housed in relational or graph databases with defined schemas.

-Despite this diversity in data formats, modern AI applications increasingly aim to make all types of data accessible through natural language interfaces.
+Despite the growing diversity in data formats, modern AI applications increasingly aim to make all types of data accessible through natural language interfaces.
 Models play a crucial role in this process by translating natural language queries into formats compatible with the underlying search index or database.
 This translation enables more intuitive and flexible interactions with complex data structures.

 Key concepts